Amendment C118gshe to the Greater Shepparton Planning Scheme

 Several planning strategies including Plan Melbourne 2017- 2050, the Hume Regional Growth Plan 2014 and the Greater Shepparton Housing Strategy 2011 identify Shepparton as a key residential growth front for regional Victoria.

-To deliver these strategic initiatives, the VPA and Greater Shepparton City Council have prepared the draft Shepparton North-East Precinct Structure Plan, a development contributions plan, and the associated Greater Shepparton Planning Scheme Amendment C118 to incorporate these plans and ultimately facilitate the implementation of this plan.
+To deliver these strategic initiatives, the Victorian Planning Authority (VPA) and Greater Shepparton City Council have prepared the Shepparton North-East Precinct Structure Plan, a development contributions plan, and the associated Greater Shepparton Planning Scheme Amendment C118 to incorporate these plans and ultimately facilitate the development of this new community.

 It is important we help our regional cities attract new residents by planning for vibrant new communities, providing affordable housing and a pleasant lifestyle.
 By creating new, well-planned neighbourhoods in Shepparton we are helping keep housing affordable.